yarenty/quotes/src/Maya_Angelou/README.md

 If you don't like something, change it.
 If you can't change it, change your attitude.
 If you’re always trying to be normal you will never know how amazing you can be.
 Determine to live life with flair and laughter.
+Do the best you can until you know better.
+Then when you know better, do better.